Taylor Swift Showcases One of Her Most Daring Looks Yet on MTV EMAs Red Carpet - E! Online

 For glam, Taylor swept up her locks into a bun with her signature bangs hanging down and added a sharp cat-eye and glossy lip.

-Later in the evening, the 32-year-old—who was nominated in six categories—took home the awards for Best Artist and Best Longform Video for "All Too Well: The Short Film."
+Later in the evening, the 32-year-old—who was nominated in six categories—took home the awards for Best Artist, Best Video, Best Pop and Best Longform Video for "All Too Well: The Short Film."

 Taylor's award show appearance comes three months after she took home Video of the Year at the 2022 MTV VMAs.
 That night she also announced her 10th studio album Midnights.
 Released Oct.
 21, the album hit No. 1 on the Billboard charts, and Taylor became the first artist in the chart's 64-plus-year history to ever occupy every single song spot in the top 10.